When Do Chickens Start Laying Eggs? Signs, Symptoms, and FAQs

 • Save

-A healthy free-range chicken, for example, will lay one egg per day until they are unable to do so any longer, whereas conventionally raised chickens can lay up to two eggs per day.
+A healthy free-range chicken, for example, will lay one egg per day until it cannot do so any longer, whereas conventionally raised chickens can lay up to two eggs per day.

 How Often Does a Chicken Lay Eggs?

 To enable your chickens to keep producing, let them receive more than 12 hours of daylight.
-This is because the chicken’s reproductive cycle takes 24 to 27 hours to successfully produce a mature egg for free-range breeds.
+The chicken’s reproductive cycle takes 24 to 27 hours to successfully produce a mature egg for free-range breeds.

 It does not mean that the cycle is in sync, as the hen can lay the egg at a different time each day.
 Different seasons affect how often your chickens lay eggs.